Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Experiments

-\paragraph{Transitioning to unlabeled tasks:} This RNN trained with one-hot encoded task identifiers became proficient at all 15 tasks at the end of training, and we refer to it as the \emph{pretrained network}.
-One can possibly transition this pretrained network to handle unlabeled tasks through weight updates and due to its accelerated ability at learning new tasks and rehearsing previous tasks (Fig. A\ref{fig:pretraining}), it can adapt its weights rapidly to transition between tasks with a small number of batches (Fig. A\ref{fig:policy_adaptation}).
+To handle unlabeled tasks, one can possibly transition this pretrained network through weight updates and due to its accelerated ability at learning new tasks and rehearsing previous tasks (Fig A\ref{fig:pretraining}), it can adapt its weights rapidly to transition between tasks with a small number of batches (Fig A\ref{fig:policy_adaptation}).

 This is analogous to fine-tuning pretrained vision and language models to new data distributions.
-However, this assumes there is enough data to describe the new distribution fully (which is the case in our simple dataset), and the network would have to constantly update weights as it transitions between distributions.
+However, this assumes there is enough data to describe the new distribution fully (which is the case in our simple dataset), and the network would have to constantly update weights as it transitions between distributions, making it prone to forgetting.
 Most critically, the network is not inferring a change in distribution and has no representation of it, but merely adapting the weights to it.